-4.10.1 CREATE A SUB-COMMITTEE IN THE ACADEMIC SENATE DEVOTED TO SUSTAINABILITY
+4.10.1 CREATE A SUB-COMMITTEE IN THE ASSOCIATED STUDENT GOVERNMENT DEVOTED TO SUSTAINABILITY

 Santiago Canyon College Associated Student Government (ASG) has recently established a student leadership position to promote and gain involvement of campus students in environmental issues and sustainability initiatives on campus.
+To support this role, the campus would like to consider creating a sub-committee devoted to sustainability.
+The roles and responsibilities for this sub-committee will need to be determined, one of which will be to attend regular meetings with the sustainability sub-committee of the Academic Senate, discussed in section 4.10.6.